amitos-g/botginat/README.md

 <p>
 Bot Ginat is a Discord bot written in Java. <br>
-The bot includes music, news, useful commands and more.
+The bot includes music, news, useful commands and more. (see usage dir for short examples)

 It uses: